Matteus-G/301d94-reading-notes/README.md

 How can you pass a method from a parent component into a child component?
 How does the child component invoke a method that was passed to it from a parent component?

+day 11

+Fill in the chart below with five differences between SQL and NoSQL databases:

+SQL	NoSQL
+ 	 SQL databases are vertically scalable while NoSQL databases are horizontaly scalable.
+SQL is tale based, NoSQL is document, key-value, graph or wide column stores.
+SQL databases are better for multi row transcactions, while NoSQL is better for unstructured data like docuuments or JSON

+What kind of data is a good fit for an SQL database?
+Give a real world example.
+Keeping track of transaction history.
+What kind of data is a good fit a NoSQL database?
+Give a real world example.
+any sort of unsctructured data, like perhaps a UL?
+Which type of database is best for hierarchical data storage?
+NoSQL
+Which type of database is best for scalability?
+No SQL, just based on the graph bases.
+Videos
+sql vs nosql (Video)

+What does SQL stand for?

+Structured Query Language
+What is a relational database? relational databases store and provides access to data points that are related to one another.
+What type of structure does a relational database work with?
+What is a ‘schema’?
+it is a list of logical structures of data.
+What is a NoSQL database?
+they are non-tabular databases and store data differently than relational tables.
+How does it work?
+it allows dev's to store unstrucutred data, giving them a lot of felxibility What is inside of a Mongo database?
+BSON docs?
+Just JSON data turned into a binary form, stored and quiered more effeciently.
+Which is more flexible - SQL or MongoDB? and why.
+MongoDB is more dlexable and ensures high diverse data availability a SQL operates with the ACID properties, ensuring some greater reliability of transactions.
+What is the disadvantage of a NoSQL database? it doesnt support ACID, and doesnt have reliability functions.